 In the 1940’s Congress watched with concern as schools, colleges, and universities were driven from the AM radio band in the early days of radio.
 As a result, Congress ordered the Federal Communications Commission (FCC) to implement a policy which would allow educational broadcasters, and commercial broadcasters to establish themselves without competing for channels on the newly created FM band.
 The FCC responded by reserving the first twenty channels (88.1 through 91.9 Mhz) of the FM band for educational broadcasters.

 There was much enthusiasm for the new medium.
-How-ever, with the outbreak of World War II development of FM was halted.
-After the war, television became the dominant medium, and AM began its period of decline.
-Interest in FM diminished and development all but ceased.
+However, with the outbreak of World War II development of FM was halted.
+After the war, television became the dominant medium, and AM began its period of decline, unfortunately even worse today.
+FM and TV are the last of the free media resources available to all people here in the United States.

 With the 1960’s came a renewed interest in FM broadcasting.
 The AM broadcast band had become saturated, and the FCC adopted standards for FM stereophonic sound, and thus began a period of rapid growth that continues today.